afxjzs/dougchat/README.md

-# Place your app's docs here.
+# dougchat

+Chat client built using Ruby, Opal, and the Volt framework.

-## New to Volt?
+## Volt?
-Be sure to read the volt docs at http://voltframework.com/docs
+Read the volt docs at http://voltframework.com/docs